lpassig/coding-blog-boilerplate/posts/german-angst-or-conservative-innovation.md

 > :Title shadow=0 0 8px black, color=white
 >
-> German Angst or conservative innovation and its role in the Cloud Adoption!
+> German Angst or Conservative Innovation and its Role in the Cloud Adoption!

 > :Author src=github